miguel5612/MQSensorsLib/README.md

 ### Break down into end to end tests

-These test can re-adjust values defined previously and you can contribute to improve conditions or features obtained from particular scenes.
+These tests can re-adjust values defined previously and you can contribute to improve conditions or features obtained from particular scenes.

 ```
 Examples/MQ-3